Article

 In July 2024, a study by Edmund Moody and colleagues at the University of Bristol appeared in Nature Ecology and Evolution that shook the scientific community in a way that has not yet fully penetrated public reporting (Moody, E. R. R., et al., 2024, The nature of the last universal common ancestor and its impact on the early Earth system, Nature Ecology and Evolution, 8, 1654-1666).
 The study examined the last common ancestor of all living organisms on Earth, known by the acronym LUCA, Last Universal Common Ancestor, and delivered results whose consequences have not yet been sufficiently discussed.

 LUCA lived approximately 4.2 billion years ago.
 Earth formed 4.5 billion years ago.
-That means that complete, complex life forms appeared on a planet that had only just cooled and that was during this early phase subjected to intense asteroid bombardment, in fewer than 300 million years.
+That means that complex life forms appeared on a planet that had only just cooled and that was during this early phase subjected to intense asteroid bombardment, in fewer than 300 million years.
 That sounds like a long time.
 In geological scales, it is a frightening speed.

 The Number Nobody Wants to Hear